 What we have here is a set of practical suggestions for parish communities.
 I hope that these concrete ideas will encourage local communities to use their resources well and be a sign of hope that we can do something to protect both the beauty of the God-given world and the life of the people who live here.

-We launch this document in the year when we celebrate the 1500th birthday of St Columba/Colmcille.
+We recall a proud history of Celtic spirituality.
 The spirituality of the Celtic monasteries was very aware of how close God was in the world around.
 And the monks had a passion to bring Good News to the European mainland.

 I hope that this publication will help us all to live more simply so that others may simply live.
 I entrust it to the prayerful discernment of our prayerful faith communities around the diocese.